prettyPrinting/PrinterGenerator/README.md

 # How to generate components

 1. Create .xml-file with language info.
-(Put in testData/generators/input/language.xml).
+(Put it in testData/generators/input/language.xml (standalone usage) or ../printerXMLs/%lang_name%.xml (when this project is a sub-module of printer-plugin)).
 2. Create .xml-file with printer info.
-(Put in testData/generators/input/printer.xml).
+(Put it in testData/generators/input/printer.xml or in ../printerXMLs/printer.xml).
 3. Create .xml-files for all significant structures in language.
-(Put in testData/generators/input/components/)
+(Put them in testData/generators/input/components/ or in ../printerXMLs/components/)
 4. Run generator

 ## Language-info should contain: